dgmouris/crappy-jeopardy/README.md

 ### Fix the routing in our project to point to our consumer

-- create a routing.py file in the "apps.questions" package.
+- create a routing.py file in the `apps.questions` package.
 ```python
 from django.urls import re_path